 (a) relevant SVA Metering System in accordance with Section S10.5; or

-(b) Metering System on the SVA Non-Final Demand Facilities Register in accordance with paragraph 13.
+(b) Metering System on the SVA Non-Final Demand Facilities Register in accordance with paragraph 13; or

+(c) SVA Metering System on the Metering System and Asset Metering System Register in accordance with Section S2.13.

 3.9.2 Each Supplier shall ensure that each of its Half Hourly Data Aggregators shall determine the Allocated Metering System Metered Consumption (AVMMCHZaNLKji) by assigning a Supplier BM Unit "i", GSP Group "H", Consumption Component Class "N" and Line Loss Factor Class "L" to the Supplier's Metering System Metered Consumption provided, pursuant to paragraph 3.5.3, 3.5.5 or, as the case may be, 3.5.7, by the Half Hourly Data Collector most recently appointed by such Supplier to be responsible for the relevant Metering System "K" and shall be provided to the SVAA.